tytydraco/ExamineScraper/supplements/eleuthero.md

 The roots and/or leaves of eleuthero, the main component used, tend to contain:

 Eleutheroside B, E, E1, and E2 (lignans)[7][8] which are structurally based off of episyringaresinol.
 Syringoresinol[1] is also present, and Eleutheroside B is merely syringin[1][9] and appears to be the main bioactive lignan.[1]
 Total eleutherosides appear to range from 0.6-0.9% of the dry weight of the root and usually 0.31% and 0.51% are reference levels for eleutheroside B and E, respectively[10]Ciwujianosides[1] (A1, A2, A3, A4, B, C1,[11][12] C2,[11] C3,[11] C4,[11] D1,[12] D2[11] D3, E)Acanthopanaxosides A-C (triterpene saponins)[11] and E[13]Copteroside B[13]Silphioside F[13]Sessiloside[11]Tauroside H1[11]Eleutherazine A and B (Aerial parts)[1]Oplopanone B (Aerial parts)[1]Mesembryanthemoidigenic acid (as 3-O-alpha-rhamnopyranosyl-
-(1-2)-alpha-arabinopyranosyl)[11]Chiisanoside[11]Hederasaponin B[11] and its glycoside, 3-O-beta-D-glucuronopyranoside 6'-O-methyl ester[13]Gypsogenin (as 3-O-beta-D-glucuronopyranoside)[13]Sesamin (lignan)[1](+)-pinoresinol-di-O-β-d-glucoside and (+)-pinoresinol-O-β-d-glucoside[9]Isofraxidin (as 7-O-β-D-glucoside),[9] structurally related to scopoletinQuercetin,[14] quercitrin,[14] and rutin[14]Chlorogenic acid[9] and caffeic acid derivatives[15]Eleuthero contains both saponins and lignans, with a large amount (over 200) different molecules being detected as either aglycones or glycosides.
+(1-2)-alpha-arabinopyranosyl)[11]Chiisanoside[11]Hederasaponin B[11] and its glycoside, 3-O-beta-D-glucuronopyranoside 6'-O-methyl ester[13]Gypsogenin (as 3-O-beta-D-glucuronopyranoside)[13]Sesamin (lignan)[1](+)-pinoresinol-di-O-β-d-glucoside and (+)-pinoresinol-O-β-d-glucoside[9]Isofraxidin (as 7-O-β-D-glucoside),[9] structurally related to scopoletinQuercetin,[14] quercitrin,[14] and rutin[14]Chlorogenic acid[9] and caffeic acid derivatives[15]
+Eleuthero contains both saponins and lignans, with a large amount (over 200) different molecules being detected as either aglycones or glycosides.
 The main bioactive appears to be Eleutheroside B (Syringin) and Eleuetheroside E (a syringaresinol diglucoside) and these are not structurally related to panax ginseng bioactives

 The essential oil of eleuthero (0.05% of the root) contains:[16]

-Isocaryophyllene (9.97%)Caryophyllene oxide (16.4%)n-octadecanolmanoyl oxide9,17-octadecadienaltetradecanal)humulene oxidehumulenefarnesene(E,E)-2,4-decadienallinaloolp-cymene2-n-pentylfuranα-pinenen-heptaldehydePossesses an aromatic component, but there is no literature currently assessing the possible usage of eleuthero in aromatherapy
+Isocaryophyllene (9.97%)Caryophyllene oxide (16.4%)n-octadecanolmanoyl oxide9,17-octadecadienaltetradecanal)humulene oxidehumulenefarnesene(E,E)-2,4-decadienallinaloolp-cymene2-n-pentylfuranα-pinenen-heptaldehyde
+Possesses an aromatic component, but there is no literature currently assessing the possible usage of eleuthero in aromatherapy

 The polysaccharides of eleuthero root include:

-Acanthopanacis senticosi Polysaccharides (ASP)[17][18] including a glucan with a rough weight of 150,000[19] and a heteroxylan with a mass of 30,000[19]The root contains polysaccharides that appear immunostimulatory in nature, although this may not apply to encapsulated eleuthero supplements (polysaccharides are carbohydrates, and they tend to be extracted out of the product in favor of the lignans and triterpenoids)
+Acanthopanacis senticosi Polysaccharides (ASP)[17][18] including a glucan with a rough weight of 150,000[19] and a heteroxylan with a mass of 30,000[19]
+The root contains polysaccharides that appear immunostimulatory in nature, although this may not apply to encapsulated eleuthero supplements (polysaccharides are carbohydrates, and they tend to be extracted out of the product in favor of the lignans and triterpenoids)

 2.